The-LukeZ/twitter-x-discord-forwarder/README.md

 - Have nodejs and pnpm installed (v20+ recommended)
 - Have a Cloudflare account
 - Have a Twitter Developer account with access to the Twitter API v2 and a Bearer Token
-- Have a webhook, created by a bot in your Discord server (I recommend checking out [Discohook Utils](https://canary.discord.com/oauth2/authorize?client_id=792842038332358656&permissions=275684617280&scope=bot+applications.commands) to create a webhook and view the webhook credentials)
+- Have a webhook in the channel you want to forward tweets to

 ## Steps